whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2026-fall/01-3d-capture-reconstruction-and-remix/01-05-3d-capture-and-3d-print-assigment.md

 - Abstract forms that still retain evidence of the human body

 The goal is **not to create a perfectly realistic digital human**.
 The goal is to learn how captured geometry can be cleaned, manipulated, assembled, and fabricated as a new sculptural form.

+- Successfully demonstrate the required 3D capture workflows.
+- Preserve usable human scan geometry while removing unnecessary scanning artifacts.
+- Make substantial and intentional changes to the original scanned body.
+- Consider the sculpture as a three-dimensional form from multiple viewpoints.
+- Use Blender tools purposefully rather than applying effects randomly.
+- Produce geometry that is appropriate for physical 3D printing.
+- Submit clearly labeled and organized digital files.

 ## Process